abiiranathan/hmis/README.md

 If you are interested in a complete hospital system, [send me an email](mailto:nabiira2by2@gmail.com).

 ## Features
-- Register Patients
+- [x] Register Patients with Serial No, Sex, Age range and one or more diagnoses.
-- Auto-generate HMIS 105 report for attendances and diagnoses
+- [x] Auto-generate HMIS 105 report for attendances and diagnoses
-- Backups and restore
-- View patient register with custom search by Ip Number or diagnosis.
+- [x] View stored report depending on the selected month.
+- [x] Register new diagnoses (even those not on standard HMIS 105 forms)
+- [x] Use **sqlite3**, **mysql** or **postgresql** databases.
+- [x] Ready to use Installer for the Windows x64.

 ## Installation:
-1. Download the latest installer for windows from the releases page at https://github.com/abiiranathan/hmis/releases/tag/v1.0.0
+1. Download the latest installer for windows from the releases page at https://github.com/abiiranathan/hmis/releases/tag/v2.0.0

 2. Clone the repository and build you own installer.